 Todt trial delayed again 2 years after arrest

 Jan.
-12—Two years to the day after he was found inside his Florida home with the remains of his dead family, Anthony Todt has yet to go to trial.
+13—Two years to the day after he was found inside his Florida home with the remains of his dead family, Anthony Todt has yet to go to trial.

 On Wednesday, just a day shy of the two-year anniversary of his arrest, Todt attended a hearing during which his trial was delayed even further.
 Jury selection in his case is now set to begin on April 4.